-From beginners to professionals, everyone should be aware of the tennis safety guidelines.
+Everyone should be aware of the tennis safety guidelines, from beginners to professionals.
 Find out what they are and how to stay safe while playing.

-- The environment has an impact on how well our bodies can cool themselves, including air temperature, humidity, and sunlight.
+- The environment impacts how well our bodies can cool themselves, including air temperature, humidity, and sunlight.

 - Sun: prolonged, direct exposure to the sun without any cover raises your body’s internal temperature.

 - Age: Children acclimate to heat more slowly than adults.

 - Dehydration: If you don’t drink enough water, your body won’t be able to cool itself via perspiring.

 - Pre-activity hydration is important since dehydrated athletes are more likely to get hurt during their activities.

 - Apply sunscreen frequently to keep your body cool during intensely hot days.

 - When changing outfits, place a cool, moist towel over your neck from a small cooler.

 Tennis safety considerations include keeping an eye on the weather.
 On hot, muggy days, playing tennis can be dangerous if you are not properly attired or hydrated.
 Wear airy, moisture-wicking clothes that allow your skin to breathe.
 The U.S. Tennis Association advises wearing white or similar colored cotton/polyester blends to reflect sunlight.